French Indochina in World War II: 1944

-1945 Vietnamese famine
+Vietnamese famine of 1944–1945

-From late 1944 and throughout 1945, a great famine ravaged across Vietnam, killing up to 2 million by estimates.
+From late 1944 and throughout 1945, a great famine ravaged across Vietnam, killing up to 2 million by some estimates.
 Its causes were attributed to natural disasters, the ongoing war, and poor administration by the French and the Japanese.
 The Viet Minh successfully directed public resentment toward the occupation powers and, as a result, transformed itself from a guerilla organization into a mass movement.

-The end of Western rule
+End of Western rule

 The Japanese revoked French administrative control on March 9th and took French administrators prisoner.
 They murdered those who refused to initially surrender and/or comply with their demands.
 This had the secondary effect of cutting off much Western intelligence about the Japanese in Indochina.
 They retained Bảo Đại as a nominal leader.

 Even before there was a government of the newly proclaimed Empire of Vietnam, the French Provisional Government declared an intention, on March 24, to have a French Union that would include an Indochinese Federation.
 While France would retain control over foreign relations and major military programs, the Federation would have its own military, and could form relationships outside the Federation, especially with China.

 There would, however, continue to be a top French official, called High Commissioner rather than Governor General, but still in control.
 The five states, Annam, Cambodia, Cochin-China, Laos, and Tonkin would continue; there would be no Vietnam.
 In August, Admiral Georges d'Argenlieu would be named as High Commissioner, with General Leclerc as his military deputy.

 Ho's forces rescued an American pilot in March.
 Washington ordered Major Archimedes Patti to do whatever was necessary to reestablish the intelligence flow, and the OSS mission was authorized to contact Ho.
 He asked to meet Gen. Claire Chennault, the American air commander, and that was agreed, under the condition he did not ask for supplies or active support.

 The visit was polite but without substance.
 Ho, however, asked for the minor favor of an autographed picture of Chennault.
 Later, Ho used that innocent item to indicate, to other Northern groups, that he had American support.

 Following the Japanese assumption of power in March 1945, they created a government under Bảo Đại.
 He invited Ngô Đình Diệm to become Prime Minister but, after receiving no response, turned to Trần Trọng Kim and formed a cabinet of French-trained but nationalist ministers.

 His authority extended only to Tonkin and Annam; the Japanese simply replaced the former French officials in Cochinchina; Cao Đài and Hòa Hảo members also gained power there.